avinashee0012/PersonalBlog/README.md

 Some Bug Fixes:
 - Publish Date should be have LocalDate type.
 Currently it's String.
 - Content should be HTML formatted.
+- Incorrect API conventions to be correct. @GetMapping instead of @DeleteMapping
+- Better success/failure/error alerts to be placed.

 ####
 Project Idea: [roadmap.sh](https://roadmap.sh/projects/personal-blog)